Analytic families of quantum hyperbolic invariants: Introduction

+In the series of papers \cite{Top, GT,AGT} we defined a family of complex valued quantum invariants $\Hh_N(\Pp)$ of ``patterns'' $\Pp$ of geometric nature, called {\it quantum hyperbolic invariants} (QHI) and indexed by the odd integers $N\geq 3$.
+Roughly, a pattern consists of a compact oriented $3$-manifold equipped with a representation of the fundamental group into $PSL(2,\mc)$, plus some compatible cohomological datas (see the next subsections for a complete definition).
+The QHI generalize the Kashaev invariants of links in $S^3$ \cite{LINK}, subject to the celebrated Volume Conjecture.
+They define a $(2+1)$-dimensional quantum field theory, and, when applied to mapping cylinders of surface diffeomorphisms, they coincide with the invariants derived from the local version of finite dimensional quantum Teichm\"uller theory (see \cite{Bai}, \cite{B+} and \cite{AGT}).

+In \cite{Top, GT,AGT}, the invariance of the QHI was proved only up to sign and multiplication by $N$-th roots of unity.
+The eventual existence and the meaning of such a phase anomaly, as well as the determination of the asymptotical behaviour of $\Hh_N(\Pp)$ as $N\to +\infty$, are two main open issues of the theory.
+In order to tackle them, it seemed necessary to develop a functional approach that would clarify the intrinsic nature of the various combinatorial and geometric ingredients involved in the definition of the QHI.
+To this aim, we achieve in this paper the following goals:

-{\bf QHI of cusped manifolds:} We extend the QHI of any one-cusped hyperbolic $3$-manifold $M$ over the whole geometric component $X_0(M)$ of the variety of augmented $PSL(2,\mc)$-characters of $M$.
-In \cite{GT, AGT} they were defined only at the hyperbolic holonomy.
+{\bf QHI of cusped manifolds:} We extend the QHI of any one-cusped hyperbolic $3$-manifold $M$ to invariants defined on the geometric component $X_0(M)$ of the variety of augmented $PSL(2,\mc)$-characters of $M$.
+In \cite{GT, AGT} the QHI of cusped hyperbolic manifolds were defined only at the hyperbolic holonomy.

-{\bf State sums over weakly branched triangulations:} In order to achieve the previous goal it is necessary to introduce state sums over triangulations that do not support any branching (i.e. any $\Delta$-complex structure), that we replace by relaxed structures called weak branchings.
+{\bf State sums over weakly branched triangulations:} In order to achieve the previous goal it is necessary to introduce state sums over triangulations that do not support any branching, replaced by relaxed structures called {\it weak branchings}.
 These states sums give rise to QHI generalizing all the previously defined ones.

-{\bf Analytic families of QHI:} We recast all QHI into sequences $\{\Aa_N(Y)\}$ of families of complex analytic spaces and maps, indexed by the odd integers $N\geq 3$.
+{\bf Analytic families of QHI:} We recast all the QHI into sequences $\{\Aa_N(Y)\}$ of families of complex analytic spaces and maps, indexed by the odd integers $N\geq 3$.
 Each family $\Aa_N(Y)$ is associated to a {\it topological support} $Y$, and provides concrete models of geometric structures over $Y$ called {\it patterns}.
 Patterns over cusped manifolds have an intrinsic meaning in terms of the $PSL(2,\mc)$-version of the $A$-polynomial, and natural relationships with Chern-Simons theory.